weaponsforge/weaponsforge/README.md

 ### Topics of Interest

-**Software architecture analysis and design**, Web Development, JavaScript frameworks for front-end and backend, 3D graphics, 3D modelling and animation, Web Mapping, DevOps, CI/CD, NodeJS, Docker, SQL and NoSQL databases, Web3, Blockchain, Firebase
+**Software architecture analysis and design**, Web Development, JavaScript frameworks for front-end and backend, 3D graphics, 3D modeling and animation, Web Mapping, DevOps, CI/CD, NodeJS, Docker, SQL and NoSQL databases, Web3, Blockchain, Firebase

 ### Active Goals

 - Building secure, scalable custom software as tools for personal use and sharing them with people having similar needs
-- Learning the capabilities of modern/generative AI for providing more robust and creative solutions for solving problems
+- Learning integrating modern AI technologies in building more robust and creative solutions

 ### Holopin Badges